zotonic/zotonic/doc/cookbook/custom-pivot.rst

         z_pivot_rsc:define_custom_pivot(pivotname, [{requestor, "varchar(80)"}], Context),
         ok.

 The new table will be called ``pivot_<pivotname>``.
+When you change the column names in the table definition, the table will be recreated and **the data inside will be lost**.

 To fill the pivot table with data when a resource gets saved, create a notification listener function ``observe_custom_pivot/2``::

     observe_custom_pivot({custom_pivot, Id}, Context) ->